Palliative Care

 FAQ

-Any medical professional can be part of who provides palliative care.
-There are certain providers who specialize in it.
-They may include doctors, nurses, dietitians, social workers, psychologists, therapists and chaplains.
+Although there are certain providers who specialize in it, any medical professional can provide palliative care.
+This could include doctors, nurses, dietitians, social workers, psychologists, therapists and chaplains.

-This might mean anything from a counseling session with a social worker to a massage by a therapist.
-Your care team will evaluate what might be beneficial to your health and care and will talk to you about the options.
+Palliative care prioritizes comfort, so treatment could mean anything from a counseling session with a social worker to a massage by a therapist.
+Your care team will work with you to determine what might work best.

-Is palliative care only provided to patients admitted to the hospital?
+Is palliative care only provided to patients in the hospital?

-No. Palliative care can be provided on an inpatient or outpatient basis.
-It is appropriate for patients but could also be used to support caregivers or family members.
+No, palliative care can be provided on an inpatient or outpatient basis.
+It can also be used to support caregivers or family members.

 What is the difference between palliative care and hospice?